-• JEANNE
+JEANNE

 The new rising star of gooseberries!
 This European x American cross from Oregon, just released in 2006, is proving to be a real winner for both commercial and home garden settings.
-Large, thinskinned, deep maroon-red berries with sweet, luscious, full-flavoured taste ripen almost 2 weeks later than Invicta.
-Very resistant to powdery mildew and other fungal diseases and even shows less defoliation from sawflies than other varieties.
-This superior disease resistance explains how Jeanne achieves those top yields it is noted for.
-Compact, upright bush with mercifully few thorns matures at 90cm (3ft.).
+Large, thin-skinned, deep maroon-red berries with

-SELF-FERTILE | ZONE 4 | HARVEST: EARLY AUG.221-35822 year old plant
+SELF-FERTILE | ZONE 4 | HARVEST: EARLY AUG.
+221-3581 1 year old plant